 Alabama lawmakers have repeatedly proposed a program that would force adult sex offenders whose victims were 12 or younger to pay for their own surgical castration.
 Legislative concern about the constitutionality of the proposed law have prevented its passage at this point, though the law continues to be proposed every couple of years.

-States continue to experiment with chemical and surgical options.
+States continue to experiment with various types of surgical and chemical castration for sex offenders.
 Colorado state prison officials have been experimenting with the administration of anti-depressants to offenders in order to determine whether they may be an effective tool in controlling their sexual compulsions.

 Critics, including the American Civil Liberties Union (ACLU), charge that chemical castration violates sex offenders' constitutional rights.
 The ACLU contends that chemical castration violates an offender's implied right to privacy under the Fourteenth Amendment, rights of due process and equal protection, and the Eighth Amendment's ban of cruel and unusual punishment.

-Critics also question the effectiveness of chemical and surgical castration.
+Critics also question the effectiveness of surgical or chemical castration on sex offenders.
 Those subjected to castration may retain some sexual function.
 Even surgically castrated offenders have a small rate of recidivism.
 Furthermore, testosterone boosting drugs are available that can counteract the effects of castration.

 Get Professional Help With Your Sex Offense Case

 Sex offenses are taken very seriously, particularly because they often are committed by individuals with serious mental health problems.
 But there is a whole range of sex offenses, ranging from indecent exposure and statutory rape to rape and other violent crimes.
-If you are involved in such a case and have questions, a criminal defense attorney can help you understand your rights and legal options.
+In some instances, the option of surgical or chemical castration for sex offenders may exist.
+If you're involved in such a case and have questions, a criminal defense attorney can help you understand your rights and legal options.